Mutahir-15/Marketplace-Technical-Foundation--AVION/README.md

 # Marketplace-Technical-Foundation--AVION
-This repository contains the deatiled documents of Marketplace_Builder_Hackathon_2025.
+This repository contains the detailed documents of Marketplace_Builder_Hackathon_2025.